-So how do we maintain, develop and cultivate creativity and creative thinking skills?
+So how do we maintain, develop, and cultivate creativity and creative thinking skills?

 Some people say that creativity starts with curiosity and maybe that kind of ‘passion’ to explore and try new things.

-One technique I sometimes suggest to my design students, particularly if they are feeling stuck, is to say ‘well how do you think … would approach it’, and suggest a different artist or designer that they know.
+One micro technique I sometimes suggest to my design students, particularly if they are feeling stuck, is to say ‘well how do you think … would approach it’, and suggest a different artist or designer that they know.
 I think this is interesting because it is a relatively simple method that takes a person out of themselves and their own regular way of approaching things.
-Similarly sometimes I think it can be good to assume a different persona to critique your own work.
+Similarly sometimes I think it can be useful to assume a different highly critical persona to critique your own work.

 In the meantime if you might want to start with Creativity Techniques on wikipedia.

 - The Elements of Creativity – Everything is Remix Part 3, by Kirby Ferguson.